Warm, dry, breezy weather to challenge fire crews in Arizona – KION546

 The smaller fire has burned more than 8 square miles (21 square kilometers) and was 11% contained.

-The forecast calls for chances of showers and thunderstorms, which could help suppress the wildfires, starting Friday and throughout the weekend.
+The forecast calls for a chance of showers and thunderstorms starting Friday and throughout the weekend, which could help suppress the wildfires.
 Flooding and dry lightning also are concerns.

 Some evacuation orders were still in place because of the wildfires, including for the Arizona Snowbowl ski resort.